BTELNYY/SocketNetworking/README.md

 ## Install Requirements
  * .NET Framework 4.8
+ * Visual Studio 2022

+## Import directions
+ * Create a git submodule for this project within your project files.

+**OR**

+ * Build the .dll from the project and use it.

 ## Understanding the design
  * This is a complicated library, and you should understand how its meant to be used!
 The library is designed for Server/Client communication, so you should understand how to treat both sides of the connection.
 (Tip: If you are ever lost, `NetworkManager.WhereAmI` can help you!)